It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 The five others .…

-A teenager who chats loudly to friends on speaker phone, unaware of her room-mates need for sleep.
-Proud of herself, breastfeeding with ease, looking adoringly at her bub, wanting to leave asap but the domestic violence in her home needs investigation.
+A teenager chatting loudly to friends on speaker phone, unaware of her room-mates need for sleep.
+Proud of herself, breastfeeding with ease, looking adoringly at her bub, wanting to leave asap but domestic violence in her home needs investigation.
 Will she and baby be safe?

-Mum of 36 week jaundiced baby waits impatiently for todays blood results, keen to leave the confines of the blue curtained bed, her noisy neighbour, the chaos of the ward.
+Mum of 36 week jaundiced baby waits for blood results, keen to leave the confines of the blue curtained bed, her noisy neighbour, the chaos of the ward.

-Another having labour induced, walks up and down increasingly anxious and tired waiting for the elusive bed on birth-suite to continue the process, frequent heat-packs are supplied, she relaxes when the midwives sit, listen to baby, have a chat, keep her informed (of course she does!)
+Another having labour induced, walks up and down increasingly anxious, tired waiting for the elusive bed on birth-suite to continue the process.

 Woman with twins is fine, a second time mum, both babies just above the 2kg’s now, feeding beautifully , both awaiting blood results, may have to stay a further night.

-And the last one, a third – time mum, baby healthy, feeding well waits patiently for the paediatrician newborn exam, wants reassurance her precious bub doesn’t have a heart murmur or dislocatable hips before she leaves.
+And the last one, a third – time mum with healthy babe, feeding well waits patiently for the paediatrician newborn exam, for reassurance that her precious bub doesn’t have a heart murmur or dislocatable hips.

 One paed, ten babies means she’ll wait a while.
 The hours tick by slowly.